untillpro/scm4j/scm4j-releaser/artifacts.md

 # Configuration files
-- `ver.conf`
+- `version`
   - Keeps development and release version numbers
-- `mdeps.conf`
+- `mdeps`
-- `mdeps-changed.conf`
+- `mdeps-changed`
   - Actual for `release` branch only.
-List of managed dependenciens which has been changed since last minor version.
+List of managed dependenciens which has been changed since last minor version

 # Tags
 - `#scm-mdeps`